Are Lilacs Poisonous to Cats? Keeping Your Cats Safe

 Lilac-Scented Products

 While lilac plants are incredibly safe for your cat, lilac scents are an entirely different story.
-Scents, oils, and fragrances are often mixed with tons of other chemicals that can be highly toxic to your cat.
+Scents, fragrances, and especially essential oils can be toxic to your cat.

 If your cat ate anything lilac scented, you must immediately get them to your vet.

-Luckily, it’s unlikely that your cat would drink or eat anything lilac-scented.
-There is nothing that would attract them naturally to the substance.
-However, it is possible.
+Luckily, it is unlikely that your cat would drink or eat anything lilac-scented.
+There is virtually nothing that would attract them naturally to the substance.
+However, if this happens, you must contact your vet immediately.

 So, now you can feel guilt-free when you bring in a nice cut of lilacs to enjoy.
 This gorgeous flower is entirely non-toxic to all pets and people.
 You can have them in your backyard, flower garden, or on your kitchen counters—it doesn’t matter.
 You can enjoy this lovely spring flower with no consequences.